-Need long term petsitters because you are travelling away from home or because you are volunteering abroad?
+Need long term house sitters and petsitters because you are travelling away from home or because you are volunteering abroad?
 Why not find registered and trustworthy house and pet-sitters to live in your home?
 They can housesit care for your home and pets in your absence.

 Most housesitting assignments tend to be short term between 2 days and 21 days.
-If you are going away for a longer period then it becomes important to find people you trust who will care for your home and pets as you would.
+If you are going away for a longer period then it becomes important to find people, long term house sitters, you trust who will care for your home and pets as you would.

 Occasionally we are asked what are the reasons that cause people to register as long term house sitters.
 Why would you leave your home to someone you don’t know to housesit for a long period of time?
 And why wouldn’t you rent out your home for that period instead?
 In this case, homeowners Sam and Pete wanted to leave their elderly gentlemen cats at home for the duration of their year abroad.